kbrandon19/kemanayo-travel/README.md

 # Kemanayo Travel Website

 This is a fictional website designed by UI Designer, [Nabhel](https://twitter.com/nabhel_).
 I decided to recreate this design and turn it into a functional website using React.
 While completing this project I am also live streaming my progress to help those learning how to code and also learn from others.

+You can view the live project [here](https://kbrandon19.github.io/kemanayo-travel/).

 ![Kemanayo Design](https://cdn.dribbble.com/users/6285889/screenshots/17902914/media/3c02f6a6f3316d989881e82b6879f3db.jpg?compress=1&resize=1000x750&vertical=top)